Search waiting | Matsusada Precision

 Choke coil

-An inductor mainly used in power supply circuits is called a choke coil.
-It is used to adjust AC current to unidirectional current and to remove noise.
+An inductor used primarily in power supply circuits is often called a choke coil.
+It gets its name from its ability to "choke" off (block) high-frequency AC noise while allowing DC current to pass through.
+It is essential for smoothing outputs and filtering noise.

 Common mode filter